-Note 2: Tax payments reflects all cash payments paid to the Australian Taxation Office which will include payments in relation to prior periods.
+Note 2: Tax payments reflects all cash payments paid to the Australian Taxation Office during the financial year ended 30 June 2018, which will include payments in relation to prior financial years.

-Note 3: All tax payments in relation to financial year ended 30 June 2017
+Note 3: Income tax payable as disclosed in the annual report for the year ended 30 June 2018.